Heat loss, or even too much heat in some situations, is a typical issue with electric dryers.

 Other versions can require you to remove the top, a bracket from inside the cabinet, a rear panel, and other components.

 Step 1B – For heating units on the inside of the cabinet.

-Do all the previous steps you took to repair or replace the heating unit in reverse order to reassemble your dryer.
+Reassemble your dryer by following all the previous steps you completed to fix or replace the heating unit in reverse.